FAQs

 We try to accommodate all of our residents, yet some may incur additional charges.
 For more information regarding this, please contact our team members.

-General Questions Questions
+General Questions

 This depends on any allergies of others who live within our home.
 If you would like to discuss this subject in more detail, please do get in touch.

 Yes for sure!
 We allow all prospective residents to schedule a trail stay for 4 weeks if they wish to.
-This is a great way to experience what life will be like within our wonderful care home before making the decision to move permanently.
+This is a great way to experience what life will be like within our wonderful care home near Bath before making the decision to move permanently.

 Yes absolutely, we encourage our residents to bring in their own furniture or personal items to really make their rooms feel like their own.
 They can do this by incorporating personal belongings such as decorations, small pieces of furniture and furnishings and of course, many photographs!
 The little additions to a room can make a big difference.